jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Does The World Need to Know

 Dart Blockbuster heads a heirarchy.
 There's lots of people inside who fight for his cause.
-Dealing with these junior execs or MBA students is sometimes hard.
+Dealing with these BMW drivers, junior execs, or MBA students is sometimes hard.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

 If they ever intimidate you, just press the button below.

-<a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">The Great Big Equalizer Button</a>
+<a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">The Funny Wakeup Button</a>

 It randomly selects a Wikipedia article.
 With three clicks I got: